SQream/php-jdbc-bridge/README.md

 Fork from [JCotton](https://github.com/JCotton1123/php-jdbc-bridge)'s bridge.

-This is a java ServerSocket that can be operated from PHP code.
-The java code than performs JDBC operations, and returns results to the calling PHP code.
+This is a Java ServerSocket that can be operated from PHP code.
+The Java code than performs JDBC operations, and returns results to the calling PHP code.

 ## Requirements